lauralwd/metagenomicspractical/docs/fill-in_flowchart.md

 I approve that these flowcharts may be used as an anonymous data for scientific publication by Laura W Dijkhuizen MSc.
 Signature:............................
 \pagebreak

-## Side 2: Draw here a flowchart while you progress in the practical.
+## Side 2: Draw here a flowchart after you finished the practical.
-'Grow' this flowchart during the practical, add steps while you do them and make it as complete as possible.
+Construct this flowchart after you finished the practical; make it as complete as possible.
+How does it compare to the first flowchart you made?